goFrendiAsgard/zaruba/docs/core-concepts/project/project-inputs.md

     secret: false                    # if set to true, the value will be treated as secret and will not be stored anywhere
 ```

-To use the input in your task, please see [task's input](./tasks/task-inputs.md).
+To use project input in your task, please see [task's input](./tasks/task-inputs.md).

 <!--startTocSubTopic-->
 <!--endTocSubTopic-->